Nexmo/nexmo-developer/_documentation/client-sdk/concepts/jwt-acl.md

 ---
-title: JWT and ACL overview
+title: How to create JWTs and ACLs
-description: How to create JWTs and ACLs
+description: JSON Web Tokens (JWTs) and Access Control Lists (ACLs) are a key concept to understand in order to authenticate your apps and users.
 ---

-# JWT and ACL overview
+# How to create JWTs and ACLs

 ## JWTs